MSaeedNajafi/TTT-Redux/README.md

 ### how to run

-Install expo app on your device.
-Make sure you have running on you pc as well. after pulling the repo run this command: expo start
+1. pull this repository
+2. do: npm install
+3. do: npm install expo-cli
+4. do: expo start

-Scan the QR code with your device, the app will lunch.
+5. Scan the QR code with your device, the app will lunch.